 The educational and training materials developed by the Department shall be made available to any interested individual including school personnel, coaches, parents, students, and athletes.
-A coach or other adult volunteering shall immediately remove a youth athlete from participation who is suspected of sustaining a concussion and shall not return to play unless written clearance has been received from an appropriate health care provider authorizing return to play in a permanent file or until the youth athlete is 18 years old.
+A coach or other adult volunteering shall immediately remove a youth athlete from participation who is suspected of sustaining a concussion and shall not return to play unless written clearance has been received from an appropriate health care provider authorizing return to participation.
+The organizing entity shall maintain written clearances authorizing return to play in a permanent file or until the youth athlete is 18 years old.
 The law does not apply if the organizing entity is a member of a private nonprofit multisport statewide interscholastic athletic association, and the athletic activity is governed by protocols that are substantially similar or more stringent than the Michigan law.
 The law does not apply to an organizing entity if the primary focus of the program is not participation in an organized game or competition, but that participation is incidental to the focus of the program.